 - Identify reviews from “verified buyers” Identify purchasers with verified buyer badges to enhance the review’s credibility.

 How do businesses get reviews?
 Ask for them — soon after the transaction.
 “Smart companies ask every customer to share honest feedback — and they display all of it,” advises Mark Lange, CMO of Reputation.com.
 “Over time, this approach almost always ensures that your business’s online profile will reflect its true reputation.”

 Other Tips for Online Reviews

-Use them as testimonials.
+Use reviews as testimonials.
 In addition to placing reviews on websites, businesses can highlight them in social media posts or pin them to the top of social media profiles, especially favorable reviews.
-Remember to obtain permission before using them.
+Always obtain permission before using them.

 Highlight media mentions.
 In addition to posting positive reviews, you can also display positive media stories and blog posts on your website.
 Use only headline and snippets of articles or secure the publication’s permission in advance to avoid copyright issues.
-A media monitoring service can identify mentions about your business on online news outlets, as well as blogs and review sites.
+A media monitoring service can identify mentions about your business that appear in online news outlets, blogs and review sites.

 Monitor media sentiment.
 Monitor and analyze the current sentiment of reviews on major review sites.
 Monitor other sites frequently, as negative reviews can climb quickly in search results.
 Monitoring reviews enables PR and marketing teams to take a proactive approach to protecting the company’s online reputation.

 Follow best practices on improving reviews on Yelp and other review sites.
 That includes completing the business’s profile, encouraging reviews from satisfied customers, and asking friends and business partners to post reviews so long as they disclose their relationship to the company, recommends Go Fish Digital.

 Generate positive press coverage to counteract any negative online comments and protect the organization’s online reputation.